 Crash reports are hard to read. iOS crashes contain mainly module names and offset values, leaving you without any clue as to which method the crash actually occurred in.
 On Android, most people use tools like Proguard to obfuscate the stack trace and replace meaningful method names with random combinations of letters.
 Symbolication and deobfuscation is the process of restoring crash reports into a human-readable format by applying debug symbols and mapping files on the original stack trace.

-Join the early access program for our new mobile symbol service
+Join the Preview for our new mobile symbol service

-With Dynatrace version 1.164, we’re happy to announce the start of our Early Access Program (EAP) for the mobile symbol service that allows you to upload debug symbols and mapping files to Dynatrace in an automated way directly from your build pipeline.
+With Dynatrace version 1.164, we’re happy to announce the start of a Preview for the mobile symbol service that allows you to upload debug symbols and mapping files to Dynatrace in an automated way directly from your build pipeline.
 In addition, we’ve improved our symbolication for iOS to also support code from third-party frameworks.
 Read on for an overview of the cool new features that are now available.

 Symbol REST service

 We’ve extended the Configuration API with a new endpoint that allows you to manage Android and iOS symbols.
 This endpoint allows you to list all symbols in your storage, upload new symbols, or delete existing symbols to free up space.

 We’ve also improved the symbol management workflow.
 Previously, the only way to upload symbols was by locating the crash of an app version in the crash list and uploading them from there.
 As a result, it wasn’t possible to upload symbols for app versions that didn’t experience crashes.
 Deleting symbols was possible only through Dynatrace global symbol settings, which weren’t available to all users due to permission issues.